bibekanandadatta/JHU-Dissertation-Template/README.md

   - This TUG page lists [fonts that provide math support](https://tug.org/FontCatalogue/mathfonts.html).
 But Overleaf may not have all of the packages listed there, and some of the packages may raise conflict with other packages that are already loaded.
 You can try and figure out which works best for you.
   - The font package has been loaded using the `\usepackage{\FontPackage}` command in the `DOCUMENT FORMATTING` section of the preamble.
 Depending on the Font you choose, you may have to add additional options/ packages (follow the above webpage) and simply changing the `\FontPackage` variable may not work.

+- Some essential macros related to different redefined environments are available `OTHER MACROS` (will be discussed below).

-- Add your math macros and settings in the `MATH MACROS` section.
-There's a section for non-math `OTHER MACROS` as well.
-Some examples of both types of macros are added there in the template.
+- Add your math macros to the `MATH MACROS` section.
+Some examples of simple math macros are added there in the template.
+You can add more.

 - Inside the `\begin{document} ... \end{document}` environment, the title page, and other front matters (abstract, dedication, etc.), technical chapters, bibliography chapter, and appendix chapters are added using the `\include{ }` statement.
 There is no separate chapter for TOC, LOT, LOF, etc., and additionally, headers are customized based on the type of chapter (numbered vs. unnumbered).